PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/basics/01_classic_formulation.md

 ### Solution methodologies
 We basically have to solve an optimization problem.
-For the square loss function, if $f(x)$ is linear, then you get the classic least squares problem which has a known solution.
+For the square loss function, if $f(x)$ is linear, then you get the classical linear least-squares problem, which has a known solution.
-Otherwise, you get what is known as *generalized least squares*.
+If $f(x)$ is nonlinear, you get a *nonlinear least-squares* problem.
+One suitable gradient-based method is the limited-memory Broyden--Fletcher--Goldfarb--Shanno algorithm with bound constraints (L-BFGS-B).
+It uses gradients while enforcing lower and upper bounds on the parameters.
 Let's discuss two possibilities for the most general case:

 #### Case 1: Good for ODEs and simple PDEs